crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 Mastering these tools requires understanding their **strengths** and **limitations**.
 Nmap and OpenVAS excel at discovery, while Metasploit and Burp Suite drive exploitation. tcpdump provides low-level insights for advanced attacks.
 Together, they enable comprehensive security assessments, from **external network scans** to **web app hijacking**, aligning with **CEH** and **OSCP** methodologies.

+### Key takeaways

-**Key Takeaway:** A skilled pentester chains these tools strategically, simulating real-world attacks to harden defenses.
+* A skilled pentester chains these tools strategically, simulating real-world attacks to harden defenses.

+### References

+Stuttard, D., & Pinto, M. (2011). _The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws_ (2nd ed.).
+Wiley.